-The EMP has been developed by the Director of the Campus Community Police (CPP) under the leadership of the Vice-President (VP Finance, Administration and Risk Management) to ensure effective action from University of Guelph and its stakeholders during emergency situations by;
+The EMP has been developed by the Director of the Campus Safety Office (CSO) under the leadership of the Vice-President (Finance & Operations).
+The Plan has been developed to ensure effective action from the University of Guelph and its stakeholders during emergency situations by:

-- Assigning stakeholder roles and responsibilities, - Identifying priorities and emergency management goals, - Detailing methods and procedures for managing and responding to emergencies, - Providing a framework for stakeholders to mitigate risk through education, training and annual exercises, and - Outlining the Province of Ontario's Incident Management System (IMS).
+• Assigning stakeholder roles and responsibilities.

+- Identifying priorities and emergency management goals. - Detailing methods and procedures for managing and responding to emergencies. - Providing a framework for stakeholders to mitigate risk through education, training, and annual exercises. - Outlining the Province of Ontario's Incident Management System (IMS).

-University of Guelphs EMP will operate in support of any municipal/provincial/federal emergency plan when any one or all those plans are simultaneously in effect.
+The University of Guelph's EMP will operate in support of any municipal/provincial/federal emergency plan when any one or all of those plans are simultaneously in effect.

-The EMP has been developed in accordance of the following core objectives;
+The EMP has been developed in accordance with the following core objectives: